RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 # Cross-Compilation

-**Compilation** is the process of converting source code into machine code. ie. converting text into zeroes-and-ones.
+**Compilation** is the process of converting high level code into low-level code.
+This typically involves converting source code into machine code. ie. converting text into zeroes-and-ones.

+In less typical cases, you can convert high-level code into less-high-level code. eg Rust to LLVM-IR ([Intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation)).
+Point is, compilation isn't always about translating source code into binary.

 The compilation process for a single file roughly looks like this ...
 ![Alt text](img/compilation.png)